 Never mind that 64 other countries around the world restrict or ban GMOs.
 It begs the question: What do they know that we don’t?

-This is what’s at stake for the anti-labelling side…
+what’s at stake for the anti-labelling side…

 If there were two boxes of cereal on a grocery store shelf and one stated on the label “Contains GMOs” chances are you, and millions of others, would go home with the GMO-free box.
 The big cereal companies (along with soft drink manufacturers, canned food companies and agribusinesses) know that the public in general mistrusts GMOs, so would rather not draw attention to the fact that their products are full of them.

-This is what’s at stake for consumers…
+what’s at stake for consumers…

 - There have been no clinical studies to determine if GMOs are even safe for human consumption.
 (Genetically engineered foods can’t be compared to the cross-breeding that farmers have been doing for thousands of years.
 Genetically engineered foods have been manipulated at the cellular level, often with genes from completely different species.)